-- CREDENTIALS COMMITTEE: The Credentials Committee is responsible for ensuring the qualifications of applicants for clinical privileges or medical staff appointment to the Hospital.
+- 1. CREDENTIALS COMMITTEE: The Credentials Committee is responsible for ensuring the qualifications of applicants for clinical privileges or medical staff appointment to the Hospital.
 The Credentials Committee will gather and review appropriate data and make recommendations regarding privileges, appointment and reappointment to the MEC. - 2.
-MEDICAL RECORD REVIEW: The Medical Record Review Committee shall conduct ongoing review to ensure compliance with all legal and accreditation requirements relating to each patient's legal health record, as maintained by the Hospital. - 3.
-PHARMACY AND THERAPEUTICS: The Pharmacy and Therapeutics Committee shall review drug utilization policies and practices within the Hospital to assure optimal clinical results and minimize risk.
+MEDICAL RECORD REVIEW FUNCTION: The Medical Record Review function shall include ongoing review to ensure compliance with all legal and accreditation requirements relating to each patient's legal health record, as maintained by the Hospital. - 3.
+PHARMACY AND THERAPEUTICS COMMITTEE: The Pharmacy and Therapeutics Committee shall review drug utilization policies and practices within the Hospital to assure optimal clinical results and minimize risk.
 This Committee shall establish formulation of broad professional policies regarding the evaluation, appraisal, selection, procurement, storage, distribution, use, safety procedures and all other matters relating to medications used in the Hospital, in accordance with all applicable regulatory parameters. - 4.
-MORTALITY REVIEW: Hospital mortalities will be reviewed on an ongoing basis to seek opportunities for improvement related to the care and treatment of patients.
+MORTALITY REVIEW FUNCTION: Hospital mortalities will be reviewed on an ongoing basis to seek opportunities for improvement related to the care and treatment of patients.

 - 5. SURGICAL CARE COMMITTEE: Consistent reviews of operative and other procedures which place patients at potential risk will be made, and suggested measures for improvement will be considered. - 6.
-MONITORING AND EVALUATION: This function is responsible for peer review to ensure standards of care are met, and for determining opportunities for improvement and create processes by which care is improved. - 7.
-INFECTION CONTROL: The Infection Control Committee is responsible for the surveillance of nosocomial infection potentials, the review and analysis of actual infections, the promotion of a preventive and corrective program designed to minimize infection hazards and the supervision of infection control in all phases of the Hospital's activities. - 8.
-BLOOD USE REVIEW: The Blood Use Review function reviews all transfusions of blood or blood derivatives and any significant adverse reactions, and assesses and makes recommendations as necessary, regarding policies and procedural improvements related to the distribution, handling, administration, ordering practices and transfusion services for blood or blood components. - 9.
-UTILIZATION REVIEW: The Utilization Review Committee shall evaluate the appropriateness of admission to the Hospital, length of stay, discharge practices, use of medical and Hospital services and all related factors which may contribute to the effective and efficient utilization of Hospital and Medical Staff services. - 10.
-Special Committees: Special Committees may be established by the MEC to carry out specific projects or initiatives of the Medical Staff.
-These groups shall perform the duties and exercise the authority specifically conferred by the MEC in writing and shall report to the MEC.
+MONITORING AND EVALUATION FUNCTION: This function is responsible for peer review to ensure standards of care are met, and for determining opportunities for improvement and create processes by which care is improved. - 7.
+INFECTION CONTROL COMMITTEE: The Infection Control Committee is responsible for the surveillance of nosocomial infection potentials, the review and analysis of actual infections, the promotion of a preventive and corrective program designed to minimize infection hazards and the supervision of infection control in all phases of the Hospital's activities. - 8.
+BLOOD USE REVIEW FUNCTION: The Blood Use Review function reviews all transfusions of blood or blood derivatives and any significant adverse reactions, and assesses and makes recommendations as necessary, regarding policies and procedural improvements related to the distribution, handling, administration, ordering practices and transfusion services for blood or blood components. - 9.
+UTILIZATION REVIEW COMMITTEE: The Utilization Review Committee shall evaluate the appropriateness of admission to the Hospital, length of stay, discharge practices, use of medical and Hospital services and all related factors which may contribute to the effective and efficient utilization of Hospital and Medical Staff services. - 10.
+PROVIDER TRAUMA REVIEW COMMITTEE: Trauma cases will be reviewed on an ongoing basis to seek opportunities for improvement related to the care and treatment of patients. - 11.
+SPECIAL COMMITTEES: Special Committees may be established by the MEC to carry out specific projects or initiatives of the Medical Staff.
+These groups shall perform the duties and exercise the authority specifically conferred by the MEC in writing and shall report to the MEC. - F. Department Liaisons: - Department liaisons for specific services shall be appointed for two (2) year terms by the President of the Medical Staff with the concurrence of the Chief Executive Officer of the Hospital.

-E. Department Liaisons:

-- 1. Department liaisons for specific services shall be appointed for two (2) year terms by the President of the Medical Staff with the concurrence of the Chief Executive Officer of Tomah Health. - 2.
-The department liaison will give overall professional direction and provide liaison between Hospital administration and the Medical Staff.

-3. Department liaisons shall be appointed for Emergency Medicine, Hospice, Medical/Surgical Unit, Rehab Services (Physical Therapy, Occupational Therapy, Speech Therapy, Cardiac Rehab), Respiratory Therapy, Laboratory, Radiology, Surgery and Anesthesia, Obstetrics and others that may be required.
+- 2. The department liaison will give overall professional direction and provide liaison between Hospital administration and the Medical Staff. - 3.
+Department liaisons shall be appointed for Emergency Medicine, Hospice, Medical/Surgical Unit, Rehab Services (Physical Therapy, Occupational Therapy, Speech Therapy, Cardiac Rehab), Respiratory Therapy, Laboratory, Radiology, Surgery and Anesthesia, Obstetrics and others that may be required.